 Would you like a reminder of these tips for growing garden sage?
 Just pin this image to one of your gardening boards on Pinterest.

 Admin note: this post for growing sage first appeared on the blog in May of 2019.
 I have updated the post to add all new photos, a printable project card, and a video for you to enjoy.

 - Hose or watering can

 - Sunlight needs: Full sun outdoors, very sunny window indoors.

-- Watering requirements: Fairly drought tolerant.
+- Watering requirements: Water well until establishes, then it is fairly drought tolerant.
 Avoid overwatering.

 - Soil pH: 6.0 - 7.0